MEskerod/StructUnet/README.md

 # StructUnet
-Made as part of a master's thesis in Bioinformatics spring 2024
+Made as part of a master's thesis in Bioinformatics spring 2024 at Bioinformatic Research Center, Aarhus University.

 The master's thesis focused on the implementation of a neural network for predicting RNA secondary structure.
 The core architecture is built upon a U-Net framework, tailored to tackle the intricate challenges inherent in RNA structure prediction.
 The final network is called StructUnet for its fusion of the U-Net architecture with RNA secondary structure prediction capabilities.